selma-Bentaiba/selma-Bentaiba.github.io/_notes/how_to_change_the_world.markdown

 Another way I see books is as, a man's years of life condensed in short 200-300 pages.
 That is huge.
 A good book contains knowledge that you would otherwise would have had to spend a lifetime to learn and know about.

+## Move; all study and no play makes jack a dull boy

+One of the reasons homo sapiens were able to survive whilst other homo species perished was because of our strong herd mentality, and our ability to gossip.
+Wisdom was passed down as tales and folklore.
+So even if the saying is old, there is much to be learnt from it.

+There is an immediate and profound effect that happens on your body when you move around.
+If you sit on your ass daily for long periods of time, consider going for a run, exercising, anything that moves your body for a while.

+You need a healthy body to have a sound mind and be able to do anything.

 ## Dream; You are limited by your imagination

 "Dare to Dream".
 Even today when someone asks me what do you want to do? my answer remains what it was 10 years ago.
 "I want to change the world".
 You will be whatever you want to be and exactly that.